 The population of Camerino's municipality stands at 6,852 (2018) with similar numbers of male and female inhabitants (Table 1).
 The Old Town had a total of 760 inhabitants up to the last seismic event in 2016.
 Camerino's population trends are reflected in Table 2.
-The municipality has noted a population decline, especially after the 2016 earthquake (Figure 2).
+The municipality has noted a population decline, especially after the seismic events that occurred in 2016 (Figure 2).